nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Organisation

+By default,
+* Patients will be sorted by their names first; if there are people with the same name, they will be sorted by their phone numbers.
+* Appointments will be sorted by their dates first; if there are multiple appointments with the same date, they will be sorted by their attached patients' information.

+However, with the commands in this section, you will be able to modify how entries in idENTify are presented.

 #### Listing all patients/appointments : `list`

 Shows a list of all patients or appointments, depending on the parameter given.
-Previously hidden patients and appointments will be unhidden as well.
+Entries previously hidden by the `hide` command will be unhidden as well.

-If it is a patient list, then patients will be sorted by their names first; if there are people with the same name, they will be sorted by their phone numbers.

-If it is an appointment list, then appointments will be sorted by their datetime first; if there are appointments with the same datetime, they will be sorted by their attached patients' information.

 Format:
 * `list patients` - Refreshes only the patient list to show all patients, leaving the appointment list unchanged.